thecristen/phone-your-rep-api/README.md

 ```
 Then seed the db
 ```
-bundle exec rake db:seed
+rails db:seed
 ```
 When you're done seeding the basic data, you need to load the shapefiles for district and state geometries.
-The next line of code is the final test that your database is properly configured.
+The next command is the final test that your database is properly configured.
 Run
 ```
 ruby lib/shapefiles.rb
 ```
 You did it, friend.
-Now seed the ZCTAs (Zip Code Tabulation Area)
+Now make a sandwich while you seed the ZCTAs (Zip Code Tabulation Area)
 ```
 ruby lib/zctas.rb
 ```